stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 ## SMC++
-- want to calucate historical population sizes
+- want to calculate historical population sizes
-- also want to followup on question posed in Soe's draft on the relationship between UGA and DNK samples
+- also want to follow up on question posed in Soe's draft on the relationship between UGA and DNK samples

 ```
 mkdir /nfs/users/nfs_s/sd21/lustre118_link/trichuris_trichiura/05_ANALYSIS/SMC